diyessi/explications/content/articles/srt1.md

 ```
        RND                     PREVENT CHAR DISAGREEMENT               MISRT1032
 ```
-The `RND` operation, *Round*, adds 1 to `AC` if `MQ[1] = 0`.

-TBD: It is not clear that this instruction serves any purpose.
-It seems the characteristics will always agree and the next application of Herod's method will more than make up for any error at this point.
+The `RND` operation, *Round*, adds 1 to `AC` if `MQ[1]` is 1.
+Since this is immediately followed by a second application of Heron's formula, which will more than correct for an error in the low order bit of the fraction, this would seem to be an unnecessary operation, and it would be if floating point arithmetic were being used.

+However, the averaging is being done with fixed point arithmetic.
+When \(f \ge 777777776\), such as `200 777777776`, the linear approximation gives `AC = 0200777777776` and `MQ =  300377777777`.
+The `FDP` will give `MQ = 201 400000000`.
+The exponents of the two values to be averaged are no longer the same, so integer arithmetic cannot be used for the average.
+The `RND` changes `AC` to `0200777777777` and the `FDP` now gives `MQ = 200777777777` and the integer averaging will work.

+This `RND` is the reason for the `ANA` the clears bit 27 in the beginning of the computation.
+Without clearing the bit, with an argument of `200777777777`, we have `AC = 0201177777777` and `MQ = 300600000000` before the `RND`.
+The `RND` would change `AC` to `0201200000000`, again giving different exponents and preventing the integer averaging.

 ```
        STO COMMON+1          STORE Y(3)                                MISRT1033